Washington DC Assessment Letter

 Dear Superintendent Gist:

 Thank you for submitting additional assessment materials for peer review under the standards and assessment requirements of the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the No Child Left Behind Act of 2001 (NCLB).
-We appreciate the efforts required to prepare for the latest peer review that occurred in early April 2008.
+We appreciate the efforts required to prepare for the latest peer review, which occurred in September 2007.

-I appreciate the steps the District of Columbia has taken toward meeting the requirements of the ESEA.
-I encourage you, once you have reviewed the enclosed research, to contact my staff or me regarding possible technical assistance to guide you in your evaluation of non-standard accommodations.
-The Department is available to provide outside experts to help with this endeavor.
-If you have any additional questions or would like to request technical assistance, please do not hesitate to contact Sue Rigney (Sue.Rigney@ed.gov) or Jessica Morffi (Jessica.Morffi@ed.gov) of my staff.
+The Department remains committed to working with the District of Columbia to meet the requirements of the ESEA and to raising the academic performance of all children.
+Toward that end, let me reiterate my earlier offer of technical assistance to you.
+If you have any additional questions or would like to request technical assistance, please do not hesitate to contact Sue Rigney (Sue.Rigney@ed.gov) or Abigail Potts (Abigail.Potts@ed.gov) of my staff.

 Kerri L. Briggs, Ph.D.